7 personal loan mistakes that could cost you money

 While long loan terms result in lower payments, a shorter term or smaller loan amount means less interest paid to the lender — which means you save money.

 A longer loan term means a lower monthly payment and a lower payment sounds good.
-But there’s a catch.
-A longer term means that the lender will have more time to collect interest from you, which means you’ll spend more for the loan overall than if you had selected a shorter term.
+But there’s a catch: A longer term means that the lender will have more time to collect interest from you, which means the loan will cost more overall than it would if you’d selected a shorter term.

-It can also be tempting to take out a larger loan than you truly need.
-But don’t make that mistake.
-The larger the loan, the higher your payment will be and the more interest you’ll pay overall.
+It can also be tempting to take out a larger loan than you truly need, just to have a little extra cash on hand.
+But the larger the loan, the higher your payment will be and the more interest you’ll pay overall.

 Use a loan calculator to determine whether your payment fits your budget.
 You may have to borrow less or consider a different loan term, but your wallet will thank you.